lunawwy01/WhatToEatToday/README.md

 * As a user, I want to be able to save my restaurant list to file
 * As a user, I want to be able to load my restaurant list from file

-**- Phase 4: Task 3** <br>
-To refactor my project, I will implement the observer pattern.
-When I did the GUI, I use a restaurantList to track all the restaurants in restaurantListModel for JsonWriter and JsonReader.
-For the observer pattern, I will make restaurantListModel extends observable, and restaurantList implement observers.
-When anything happens in the GUI window and restaurantListModel changes, the restaurantList will get notified and updated, so that I do not need to use code to perform that manually.